TedPhillips1/portfolio-tracker/README.md

 - Planned tomorrows sprint

 Notes: Got stuck on configuration problems for a while, make sure everything is configured before you use it and take time to configure correctly at the start of the build.
 I made some changes to the shade of blue on build time for better UI/UX design.
 Pretty happy with progress overall though, now the navbar is done I will just start to work on the pages themselves.

+### 14/2/2022

+- Made Laning Page Components
+- Put it together

+### 15/2/2022

+- Played around with some CSS features such as:
+  - Gradients
+  - Animations
+- Learned about styled-component keyframes

+A big aim today was to find how to give my design a professional feel.
+I felt that my landing page from yesterday had a beginner/basic look but by adding some simple things like a fade in and design element it took the design up a notch.
+I will continue to find little tricks like this to give my design an edge.